isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/pie-and-donut-charts/pie-and-donut.md

 order:
     data-viz: 2
     data-viz-donut: 1
-    data-viz-home: 6
+    data-viz-home: 9
 ---
 ## Pie charts

 Pie charts are used to show part-to-whole relationships.
 Typically, bar charts and pie charts are used for this.

-Pie charts, are sometimes criticised for focusing on the relative sizes of the pieces to one another and to the chart as a whole, giving no indication of changes as a whole when compared to other pie charts.
+Pie charts are sometimes criticised for focusing on the relative sizes of the pieces to one another, but not clearly highlighting changes as a whole when compared to other pie charts.

 ::: details Source